apache/skywalking-php/docs/en/setup/service-agent/php-agent/README.md

 ## Install

-> If you compile `skywalking_agent` in Alpine Linux, you have to disable `crt-static`, otherwise
+> **Notice:** If you compile `skywalking_agent` in Alpine Linux, you have to disable `crt-static`,
-> the problem will be throw: "the libclang shared library at /usr/lib/libclang.so.15.0.7 could not
+> otherwise the problem will be throw: "the libclang shared library at
-> be opened: Dynamic loading not supported".
+> /usr/lib/libclang.so.15.0.7 could not be opened: Dynamic loading not supported".
 >
 > You can disable `crt-static` by environment variable:
 >